istarwyh/MyRoad/docs/Vnote/leveling up as a programmer/technology/database/How to Choose the Suitable Database.md

 - OSS and Simple Storage Service are object storage services, storing data as objects in a flat address space.
 ### Connection Model
 ### Spawning a New Process on Each Connection
 The process model provides better isolation, for example, an invalid memory access error can only crash a single process, rather than the entire database server.
-The process model, on the other hand, consumes more resources.
+The process model, on the other hand, consumes more resources like memory.
 #### Example
 - PostgreSQL
 ### Spawns a New Thread on Each Connection